 According to the American Institutes for Research (AIR), implementation readiness can be a major factor.
 Implementation readiness has been defined as the willingness (i.e., motivation) and capacity to implement an initiative with integrity and quality.

-With the support of SCE and the Wallace Foundation, AIR will build a free tool that enables users to (1) measure their readiness to implement new initiatives and (2) access resources and professional learning aligned with their level of readiness.
+With the support of SCE and the Wallace Foundation, AIR built a free tool that enables users to (1) measure their readiness to implement new initiatives and (2) access resources and professional learning aligned with their level of readiness.
+Take a look at the readiness tool here.